pawanc027/Mybashbrace/Help.md

-Story Title: SALT-XXXX: Implement Proxy/Credit Server Startup Logic
+SALT-XXXX: Verify Proxy/Credit Server Startup Functionality

 Description:

-This story covers the implementation of the proxy/credit server startup logic.
-The server needs to correctly identify and utilize license information (regular or credit) during startup, determining the appropriate operating mode.
-This implementation will handle the logic for parsing server ID features and initializing the server accordingly.
+This story covers the testing of the proxy/credit server startup functionality.
+The tests will verify the server's ability to correctly identify and utilize license information (regular or credit) during startup, ensuring it enters the appropriate operating mode.
+This includes validating the parsing of server ID features and the subsequent server initialization.

 Acceptance Criteria: